 Gambling online and sports betting are enjoyable pastimes.
 Whether you’re following odds on games to place wagers or playing poker, you understand the exhilaration that comes from cashing out or winning big.
-Studies in New York have shown that the majority of bettors are in fact responsible gamers.
-They tend to set a budget before visiting a casino, whether online or in-person.
+Studies in New York have shown that the majority of bettors are, in fact, responsible gamers.
+They tend to set a budget before visiting a casino, whether online or in person.
 This is just one way to engage in responsible gaming.

 That said, gambling addiction is a real thing and something that all bettors need to consider.
-Getting used to the thrill of gambling can become a problem, so please take a moment to read below so you understand the importance of responsible gaming and whether you or someone you know has a problem.
+Getting used to the thrill of gambling can become a problem, so please take a moment to read below, so you understand the importance of responsible gaming and whether you or someone you know has a problem.

 What Is Responsible Gaming?

 The amount of time you spend gambling or betting is not necessarily an indicator as to whether or not you have a problem.
 The problem lies in how it is affecting your life and those around you.
 States in which gambling is legal have created codes of conduct.
-These codes of conduct supply a standard to which all bettors and gamblers must uphold.
+These codes of conduct supply a standard that all bettors and gamblers must uphold.
 These rules and regulations are not only in place for bettors to follow, but they are also there to ensure casinos and sportsbooks are providing safe, transparent, and responsible gaming to their customers as well.

 The New York State Gaming Commission has regulations in place that monitor gambling venues to make sure they are upholding these responsible gaming rules.
 They ensure venues are providing the appropriate outreach to gamblers who may have a problem.